TakeJoshyy/Murphmon/readme.md

     - You may catch 1 free pivot of each of your favorites (additional catches count towards your 6 pivot catches).
     - All shinies are free catches
     - You may only level up each Pokemon once before committing to a pivot.
-    - You may only get 2 of same mon as option (Favorites/shinies/illegal mons do not count towards these 2) -You may create save states to retry catching encounters or “catch and stow” potential options before committing to them to save time.
+    - You may only get 2 of same mon as an option (Favorites/shinies/illegal mons do not count towards these 2) -You may create save states to retry catching encounters or “catch and stow” potential options before committing to them to save time.
 If you see any of the Pokemon’s stats (including its HP within your party), it automatically counts as one of your catches.

 12. You must beat Koga and the remainder of the game with your Safari Zone pivot.